The embryo transfer is an important part of an IVF cycle

 Removal of the cervical mucous.
 Before transferring the embryo, the doctor places a speculum in the patient’s vagina.
 He or she then removes the cervical mucous that could impede the embryo’s ability to reach the ideal location in the uterus.

-Transferring the embryo.
+Performing the transfer.
 Using an ultrasound for direction, the doctor inserts the embryo into the patient’s uterus.
 This process usually takes less than 10 minutes.

 Hormonal supplements.
 To support the development of the pregnancy, the patient will take hormonal supplements until they take a pregnancy test a little over a week after the transfer.
 Some patients will need to continue these supplements longer.